Want to join a mission-driven team with an ambitious goal?

 B.S.
 Mechanical Engineering, Georgia Institute of Technology

-David Pfau is currently a third-year medical student at Case Western Reserve University.
+David Pfau is currently a fourth-year medical student at Case Western Reserve University.
 While earning his undergraduate degree at Georgia Tech, David developed code to aid in the study of the role of monocytes in supporting vascular network growth within an inflammatory injury, and he designed solar panels for Prox-1, a microsatellite designed to demonstrate automated trajectory control in low Earth orbit, scheduled for launch in 2017.

 Major: Chemical Engineering, Minor: Ethics, Case Western Reserve University

-Kathryn Lundgren is a junior undergraduate student studying chemical engineering at Case Western Reserve University.
+Kathryn Lundgren is a senior undergraduate student studying chemical engineering at Case Western Reserve University.
 For four years, she has done research on both biosand and SODIS filtration techniques.
 As a freshman at Case, she traveled to northern Ghana for three weeks, designing and implementing a water filtration business for a remote community.
 Kathryn is currently working on an engineering water project for Engineers without Borders.
 Furthermore, she works in an environmental engineering lab where she is testing the use of algae to treat wastewater and create sustainable biofuel.
 Kathryn is passionate about water filtration and plans to pursue a career in filtration engineering.

 B.A.
 Psychology, Dartmouth College

 Scott Wagner is currently a fourth-year medical student at Case Western Reserve University.
 Prior to medical school, Scott worked for eight years as a business consultant in the biotechnology industry.
 He assessed the opportunity for new cardiovascular, respiratory and oncology products and led various market landscape assessment, market segmentation and product positioning engagements for industry-leading companies.

 B.S.
 Neuroscience, The Ohio State University

 Harini is currently a first-year medical student at NEOMED.
 As an undergraduate, Harini worked on a video game therapy project and personally studied what stimuli were most attended to by patients with hemispatial neglect.
 She also held advocacy positions in various organizations including the Indian American Association and Volunteers Around the World to raise awareness and funds for charity work.